labreleon/Template-Empirical-paper/README.md

 - When you use version control, it forces you to make directories portable (otherwise a collaborator will not be able to run your code)
      - Use relative filepaths (`"../input/data.csv"`) instead of (`"C:/build/input/data.csv"`).
- Run `sh setup.sh` to create symbolic links to all non-versioned folders.